wp-plugins/events-manager-extended/readme.txt

 * Feature: added placeholder #_EVENTPRICE, so you can show the price for an event
 * Feature: you can now specify any scope in the events list widget
 * Feature: added scope='tomorrow--future', so you can show events in the future but not happening today.
 The normal scope=future once again shows events happening today as well
+* Feature: you can now add a registration in the backend
 * Improvement: for location formatting, #_NAME has been deprecated in favor of #_LOCATIONNAME
 * Bugfix: price can now be more than two digits
 * Bugfix: fixed two small issuess in eme_rsvp.php